MicrosoftDocs/azure-devops-docs/docs/organizations/notifications/includes/opt-out-notification.md

    :::image type="content" source="../media/personal-notifications-preview.png" alt-text="Screenshot of personal notifications, preview page.":::

-3. To unsubscribe from any notification, slide the state **On/Off** indicator ot the *Off* position.
+3. To unsubscribe from any notification, slide the state **On/Off** indicator to the *Off* position.

 ::: moniker-end

 ::: moniker range=" < azure-devops"

-To unsubscribe from any notification, slide the state **On/Off** indicator ot the *Off* position.
+To unsubscribe from any notification, slide the state **On/Off** indicator to the *Off* position.
 For example, here we turn off the "Build completes" notification subscription.

 :::image type="content" source="../media/unsubscribe-from-build-completes.png" alt-text="Screenshot of unsubscribe from Build completes notification subscription.":::